FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 - Modified Account Files: 50 characters

-The Secure Web Internet File Transfer (SWIFT) is our only method for file exchange.
+The Secure Web Internet File Transfer (SWIFT) is our only permitted method for file exchange.
 Contact the IIC Program staff to request an Excel spreadsheet template to help you convert your paper requests to a SWIFT format.

 The following represents the IIC Program files exchanged: